farooqyousuf/cofense_exercise/README.md

 # ID.me Revelator

 Revelator is a repository that contains ID.me's automated regression tests.
-It is used to verify that the newly built and updated features dos not break the primary features within there respective applications.
+It is used to verify that the newly built and updated features do not break the primary features within there respective applications.

 ## Setup Instructions
 The following must be installed